iqtree/iqtree.github.io/doc/molevol2018.md

 First, we will perform an analysis with single model (no partitions) where branch supports are assessed with SH-aLRT and UFBoot:

-    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -mset GTR
+    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -m GTR+R5

-Here we use `-mset GTR` because GTR is almost always the best-fit model for such long alignment.
-It also helps to speedup the analysis.
+Here we use `-m GTR+R5` to set the `GTR+R5` model and skip ModelFinder because it might take too long.

 Hint: The above command will only use 1 thread, so that users on the cluster at the same time do not interfere with each other.
 If you however run this on your own laptop, then you might want to add `-nt AUTO` to further speedup the analysis.

 > **QUESTIONS:**
 >